 Other Brokers for Short Selling in 2020

 Zacks Trade is a professional broker for serious short sellers.
 Commissions are dramatically cheaper than Interactive Brokers, the customer service is better, and you’ll still get access to a large list of easy-to-borrow stocks.

 Out of all of the brokers in the US, these are three of the best options for shorting individual stocks.
-If we had to only pick one winner, we’d select Ally Invest every time.
-With Ally, there are no monthly software/data fees, a long list of available stocks to short, and the lowest commissions for an online broker that offers 24/7 customer service.
+If we had to only pick one winner, we’d select Tastyworks every time.
+With Tasty, there are no monthly software/data fees, a long list of available stocks to short, and a professional trading platform.

 Having said that, Zacks Trade is the less expensive version of Interactive Brokers (trades are literally a fraction of the cost) and Zacks Trade has excellent borrows available, especially for penny stocks and international stocks.

 If a particular stock does not have a lot of available shares to short, it will be classified as “hard-to-borrow.”
 If it’s hard-to-borrow, your broker will charge you a small fee.
 The more easy-to-borrow stocks that a broker has, the less likely you will be charged a hard to borrow fee.

 Note: a particular stock may be hard-to-borrow at one broker and easy-to-borrow at another.
 Stocks are not universally hard-to-borrow, this characteristic is entirely set by the broker.

 In order to short a stock, your online broker first has to borrow shares from someone who owns them.
 This seems complicated, but